Mythology: Major Assignments

-1. Myths are traditional stories which often claim to illustrate the early history of a group of people.
+1. Myths are traditional and originally oral stories which often claim to illustrate the early history of a group of people.

 2. Even if we do not believe the myth's narratives to be strictly true, they are meaningful because they show the reader what others believed.
 They inform the reader about the practices, values, and religious beliefs of that time and place.
 For example, what to sacrifice to gods, or an image of the afterlife.

-3. Often myths contain super-humans, personified beasts, monsters, gods, and demi-gods.
+3. Myths contain super-humans, personified beasts, monsters, gods, and demi-gods.

 4. Often myths contain explanations for natural phenomena (ex. rise and set of sun, origin of people or world).

 5. Often myths require maturity and perspective.
-Some myths involve topics like rape, incest, castration, sexism, revenge, and affairs.
+Some myths involve mature and difficult topics like rape, incest, castration, sexism, revenge, and affairs.
 For this and many other reasons we must be mature and thoughtful when reading myths.

 Every place and culture has its own mythology.
 Can you connect to a Canadian myth?
 Or, how about this?
 Do these fit the definition above for myth?